-Britannic supports up to 78 different languages such as Spanish, English, Portuguese, German, French, Turkish, Italian, Polish, Kurdish (Latin), Romanian, Dutch, Hungarian, Serbian (Latin), Kazakh, Czech, Swedish, Belarusian (Latin), Croatian, Slovak, Finnish, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Luxembourgian, and Icelandic in Latin and other scripts.
+Britannic supports up to 78 different languages such as Spanish, English, Portuguese, German, French, Turkish, Italian, Polish, Kurdish (Latin), Romanian, Dutch, Hungarian, Kazakh (Latin), Serbian (Latin), Czech, Swedish, Belarusian (Latin), Croatian, Slovak, Finnish, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Icelandic, and Luxembourgian in Latin and other scripts.

 Please note that not all languages are available for all formats.

 Britannic was originally created at the beginning of the 20th Century, and comes by way of the old British foundry, Wagner + Schmidt.
 Today's digital version of Britannic includes five separate font styles, one of which -- medium compressed -- is an all caps design.
 Britannic is a sans serif face with a vertical axis and a high degree of stroke contrast, especially in the heavier weights.
 This typeface exudes a degree of elegance that has not often been matched in the century that has passed since it was first drawn.